-- a.
-The Generating Facility contributes to overloads under the following outages of the - b.
+a.
+The Generating Facility contributes to overloads under the following outages of the b.
+The Generating Facility contributes to overloads under the following outages of the c.
 Due to the location of the proposed project, it would pay a cost allocation for the because it contributes to the overloads, but the project would not participate in the CRAS.